cksystemsteaching/selfie/README.md

 > Not recursively enumerable set, or undecidability

-The third set is the most difficult to understand among the three sets since it is not even recursively enumerable or undecidable, as a result of the undecidability of the Halting problem.
+The third set is the most difficult to understand among the three sets since it is not even recursively enumerable, as a result of the undecidability of the Halting problem.
+In other words, there is no Turing machine that can determine for *any* given Turing machine if the machine is in the set, let alone enumerate the set.
+However, we need to take a closer look since the complement of the third set is obviously the second set which is recursively enumerable.
+If the complement of a set is recursively enumerable, we say that the set is at least *co-recursively enumerable* or *co-semi-decidable*.
+This means that there is a Turing machine that can determine if its input is *not* in the set.
+The immediate next question is if there are sets that are neither semi-decidable nor co-semi-decidable, hence called *undecidable*.
+The answer is yes, lots of them, in fact more than any other sets.
+However, semi-decidable and co-semi-decidable sets are often called undecidable which may lead to confusion.
+We are guilty of that too.
+Using precise terminology takes effort but is important.
+Nevertheless we focus here on our three sets.
+See the recommended readings for more details on undecidable sets.

+> Countable versus uncountable

 ...